UNSW Home

 Traffic Accident Data Systems (TADS)

-Provided on a yearly basis by the NSW Roads and Traffic Authority and includes all traffic accidents, recorded by the police, in which a person was killed or injured or at least one motor vehicle was towed away.
+Provided on a yearly basis by the NSW Roads and Traffic Authority and includes all traffic accidents, recorded by the police, in which a person was killed or injured or at least one motor vehicle was towed away and the crash occurred on a public road.
 The datasets contains a wealth of information on the circumstances of traffic crashes including characteristics of the vehicle(s) and the person(s) involved as well as the environmental conditions at the time of the crash.

 Motor Accidents Authority datasets